10 Famous Cases Of Dissociative Identity Disorder

 Since finding out that she has DID, Castelli has become a strong advocate for the disorder.
 She was on the board of the New York Society for the Study of Multiple Personality and Dissociation.
 She continues to work as an artist and teaches art to people with mental illness.

 Robert Oxnam is a distinguished American scholar who has spent his life studying Chinese culture.
 He is a former college professor, the former president of the Asian Society, and currently a private consultant for matters regarding China.
 While he is quite accomplished, Oxnam has struggled with his mental health.

 In 1989, a psychiatrist diagnosed him with alcoholism.
 That changed after a session in March 1990, when Oxnam planned to leave therapy.
 While speaking with Oxnam, the doctor was addressed by one of his personalities, a young, angry boy named Tommy, who lived in a castle.
 After that session, Oxnam and his psychiatrist continued their therapy and found that Oxnam actually had 11 separate personalities.

-Oxnam wrote a memoir about his life called A Fractured Mind: My Life With Multiple Personality Disorder.
+Oxnam wrote a memoir about his life titled A Fractured Mind: My Life With Multiple Personality Disorder.
 It was published in 2005.